videojs/video.js/docs/guides/components.md

 * The ability to listen for and trigger events.
 * A lifecycle of initialization and disposal.

-For more specifics on the programmatic interface of a component, see [the component API docs](http://docs.videojs.com/docs/api/component.html).
+For more specifics on the programmatic interface of a component, see [the component API docs][api].

 ## Creating a Component